912James/CS-470-Full-Stack-Development-II/README.md

 Consider the following:

 ###How would you handle scale and error handling?
+AWS Lambda automatically scales to meet demand, eliminates the need for manual scaling, and automatically handles errors through retries and dead letter queues.
+A microservices architecture is a type of application architecture where the application is developed as a collection of services.
+It provides the framework to develop, deploy, and maintain microservices architecture diagrams and services independently.
+Each microservice is independently scalable.
+When traffic increases for a specific service, you can scale it independently without affecting others.

 ### How would you predict the cost?
+Serverless bills per execution, making cost prediction relatively straightforward.
+AWS provides detailed billing reports and cost forecasting tools.
+Estimating costs can be complex due to the distributed nature of microservices.
+Tools like AWS Cost Management can help monitor and predict costs based on usage.

 ### What is more cost predictable, containers or serverless?
+Serverless eliminates infrastructure management, resulting in only paying for actual usage.
+Cost predictability is high since you use the pay for use model.
+Containers require provisioning and managing infrastructure, leading to potential underutilization and wasted resources.
+Cost predictability is moderate.

 ### Explain several pros and cons that would be deciding factors in plans for expansion.
+AWS serverless has a reduced overhead on the infrastructure management.
+Serverless is cost effective due to the pay per use model and it is also elestic and very scalable.
+The cons of using AWS serverless is that your application is tied to AWS.
+Another con would be the limited infrastructure control and the increased complexity of debugging.

+Microservices is agile, scalable and has fast developemnt cycles.
+The cons are the increased complexity of developemnt and infrastrucutre management while containing a higher overhead on the operational management.

 ### What roles do elasticity and pay-for-service play in decision making for planned future growth?
+Both microservices and serverless offer elastic scaling, allowing applications to automatically adapt to changing demand and optimize resource utilization.
+Both microservices and serverless use pay-per-use models, removing the need for up-front infrastructure costs and only paying for actual resource consumption.
+Microservices and AWS serverless offer many advantages in terms of management efficiency and scalability.
+The choice between them depends on the specific application requirements, team expertise, budget, and scalability needs.

 ### Youtube Video of my CS 470 Presentation for Cloud Development
 https://www.youtube.com/watch?v=HwBbejQkF9Y